Masters of Dietetics

-A Bachelor of Nutrition Science will provide you with the knowledge and expertise to equip you for prospective employment within a range of nutrition-related careers.
+A Masters of Dietetics will provide you with the knowledge and expertise to equip you for prospective employment within a range of dietetics and nutrition-related careers.
 Examples include:

 Graduates are eligible for:

 By joining these organisations, graduates will be recognised for their high standards of professionalism, dedication to ethical practice and commitment to ongoing professional development.
-Members of the public can have confidence that registered nutritionists have had their credientials validated by leading nutrition organisation.
+Members of the public can have confidence that registered professionals have had their credentials validated by leading nutrition organisation.

 Masters of Dietetics

 A degree in nutrition and dietetics prepares you for a career in a range of setting, in both rural and metropolitan areas in Australia and overseas.
 Example of where you can apply your knowledge and experience include:

 - Healthcare services (medical and surgical nutrition, rehabilitation, aged care, food services management, community nutrition, program planning, implementation and evaluation, research and private practice);

 - Government sector (policy advice, communication, public health, food regulation);